How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Access in Jacksonville, Florida

-XFINITY from Comcast is a common second choice to the primary providers, serving Jacksonville with a maximum download speed of 987 Mbps.
-Wired broadband isn't the only choice for Internet access in Jacksonville. fixed wireless providers such as T-Mobile Home Internet are able to achieve 0 Mbps over wireless links.
-There are also 18 providers within Jacksonville marketing enterprise-level products and services like T1.
-The small business listings here include all providers with explicit business plans online, but consumer-focused companies often have unlisted business plans as well.
+WiFast is a common second choice to the primary providers, serving Jacksonville with a top speed of 75 Mbps.
+Wired broadband isn't actually the only way to get Internet service for residents of Jacksonville.
+For example, fixed wireless providers such as WiFast are able to achieve 75 Mbps using direct wireless technology.
+There are also 18 providers in the area offering enterprise-level products and services like point-to-point connectivity and MPLS.
+The small business providers listed here include all providers with explicit business packages on their site, although some offer both home and business Internet.

 Viasat Internet has the widest availability for Jacksonville residents. close to one hundred percent of Jacksonville census blocks can get Internet service from them.
 HughesNet is the most likely second choice in the area, with coverage in practically one hundred percent of Jacksonville with predominantly Satellite Internet service.
 The fastest plan we've found for HughesNet in Jacksonville is 25 Mbps.

-Considering network tech with significant infrastructure already built the area, we see that the most frequently available wired broadband tech types are IPBB and Fiber and Fixed Wireless and Cable, with 92.60% and 97.99% respectively.
+Considering network tech with significant infrastructure already built the area, we see that the most frequently available wired broadband tech types are IPBB and Fiber and Cable, with 92.56% and 97.94% respectively.
 Regular cable TV providers are where customers look for cable home Internet, thanks to the fact that they can use existing TV wires — which have already been built out to homes in the area — to connect subscribers to the Internet.
-Jacksonville customers of cable providers like XFINITY from Comcast overwhelmingly pick cable thanks to the combination of low pricing for decent speeds.
+Jacksonville customers of cable providers like Xfinity overwhelmingly pick cable thanks to the combination of low pricing for decent speeds.
 (At least, compared to DSL.)

-- Jacksonville is the 21st most connected city in Florida ahead of Jacksonville Beach, Neptune Beach, Atlantic Beach, Orange Park, and Fleming Island.
+- Jacksonville is the 15th most connected city in Florida ahead of Jacksonville Beach, Neptune Beach, Fleming Island, Atlantic Beach, and Orange Park.

 - Explore internet access for communities within Jacksonville: Baldwin and Dinsmore

-3.5% of consumers in Jacksonville27,000 People Only have access to 1 or fewer wired internet providers available at their address.
+3.8% of consumers in Jacksonville31,000 People Only have access to 1 or fewer wired internet providers available at their address.

 This data is calculated from FCC datasets which providers are legally required to supply twice a year.
 We further validate this data for accuracy.